ralflorent/namefully-docs/versioned_docs/version-1.0.9/angular.md

 ## Usage

-When importing the `NamefullyModule`, you automatically have access to:
+When importing the `NamefullyModule` module, you automatically have access to:

 - **Component**: available via the `<ng-namefully/>` selector (HTML tag)
 - **Pipe**: `namefully`